NaiboWang/NUS_literature_quick_access/Readme.md

 # NUS Literature Quick Access
-For National University of Singapore's students and staffs, just with one single click you can open any papers without the need to login, input password, click Accept buttion and click many many times of web links.
+For National University of Singapore's students and staffs, just with one single click you can open any papers without the need to manually login, input password, click $Login$ and $Accept$ button or click many many times of web links.

 # Demo